vmware/powershell-module-for-vmware-cloud-foundation-password-management/docs/documentation/functions/Publish-NsxEdgeAccountLockout.md

 The cmdlet connects to SDDC Manager using the `-server`, `-user`, and `-pass` values:

 - Validates that network connectivity and authentication is possible to SDDC Manager
-- Validates that network connectivity and authentication is possible to vCenter Server
+- Validates that network connectivity and authentication is possible to vCenter
 - Publishes the account lockout policy for NSX Edge nodes for a workload domain or all workload domains.

 ## Examples